 Predicting a team member’s success in business or sales is an inexact science at best.
 It can be difficult to determine who will have it what it takes and who will not.
-In a Harvard Business Review article by author Daniel Goleman, he says, “…identifying individuals with the “right stuff” to be leaders is more art than science.
-After all, the personal styles of superb leaders vary: some leaders are subdued and analytical; others shout their manifesto from the mountaintops.
-And just as important, different situations call for different types of leadership.
-Most mergers need a sensitive negotiator at the helm, whereas many turnarounds require a more forceful authority.”
+In a Harvard Business Review article by author Daniel Goleman, he says, “…identifying individuals with the “right stuff” to be leaders is more art than science."

 You should find the right people who can be motivated by excellence and are excited to make your business better.
 These people don’t work just for more money, but they work first for the satisfaction of accomplishment and the ability to be creative.
 Although this may seem obvious, few businesses make the right personnel decisions.
 Many so called leaders say they want self-motivated people who will work for the betterment of the business, but in reality, many business people have too fragile of egos to have a team member have a contrasting opinion.
 They are really looking for obedience to their word, not creativity and independence.